-A silk pillowcase is reputed to do wonders for both your hair and skin, and it’s certainly a way to bring five-star style to a bedroom, and make slipping among the best bed sheets after a long day a very welcome experience.
+A silk pillowcase is reputed to do wonders for both your hair and skin, and it’s certainly a way to bring five-star style to a bedroom – and bring a touch of glamor to your laundry room ideas, too.

 A silk pillowcase isn’t as hard to wash as you might suppose if you haven’t owned one before, and we’ve put together an expert guide to care.

 How to wash a silk pillowcase

 It’s possible to wash a silk pillowcase in the washing machine or by hand when you‘re cleaning a bedroom.

 You should always check the laundry symbols on the manufacturer‘s label, but as Wayne Edelman, CEO of high-end dry cleaning service Meurice Garment Care (opens in new tab) says, ‘The origin of silk used as a textile dates back to ancient China.
 There was no dry cleaning at this time only “washing”.
 We use silk pillow protectors in my house and maintain them at home.’

 However, just like washing bed sheets made from silk, there are cleaning tips you need to follow when caring for a silk pillowcase.
 ‘Stay away from hot temperatures, excessive agitation, do not wring, do not use fabric softeners, do not dry with excessive heat,’ cautions Wayne.

 These are the details on how to wash a silk pillowcase, and they’ll help make slipping among the best bed sheets after a long day a very welcome experience.
 Wondering about the pillow inside it?
 You should wash pillows as well, but one of these won’t need such frequent care as the pillowcase you lay your head on each night.

 How to wash a silk pillowcase in a washing machine